Supervisor/supervisor/docs/configuration.rst

 ``user``

-  If :program:`supervisord` is run as the root user, switch users to this UNIX user account before doing any meaningful processing.
-This value has no effect if :program:`supervisord` is not run as root.
+  Instruct :program:`supervisord` to switch users to this UNIX user account before doing any meaningful processing.
+The user can only be switched if :program:`supervisord` is started as the root user.
+  If :program:`supervisord` can't switch users, it will still continue but will write log message at the ``critical`` level saying that it can't drop privileges.

   *Default*: do not switch users